ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Development: Dedicated 10 Gbps transfer node for faster file transfers in to and out from Wynton

+* Migration: The UCSF Memory and Aging Center (MAC) have joined Wynton by contributing new nodes

 * Migration: The UCSF Macromolecular Structure Group (MSG) compute cluster (~1,300 physical cores) is incorporated into Wynton

 See also [News].